gauravsatav/gcpCertification/7_Production_Machine_Learning_Systems/notes.md

     1. Using a deployed model, which is REST or HTTP API for streaming pipelines:

-    2. Cloud ML Engine batch prediction jobs for batch pipelines
+    2. Cloud ML Engine (old name for Vertex AI) batch prediction jobs for batch pipelines

     3. Cloud Dataflow direct-model prediction, which can be used for both batch and streaming pipelines: